 The following Employment Tax guidance note by Tolley in association with Philip Rutherford provides comprehensive and up to date tax information covering:

-In recent years, the provision of mobile phones (or sim cards) to employees has become increasingly common.
+The provision of mobile phones (or sim cards) to employees is a common benefit.
 There is a general exemption from tax under ITEPA 2003, s 319.
 Despite this, in a number of circumstances, a tax liability could arise.
 These are considered below after details of the exemption.

 Before considering whether a tax liability arises, first establish if there is an exemption available.